Jump to Section

 After laser floater removal, you may experience some discomfort or redness which should resolve quickly.
 Some patients also experience temporarily blurred vision.
 Finally, small spots may be visible in the eye for a short time following the procedure.
 These are the vaporized floaters that temporarily remain in the eye as small gas bubbles.

 To see if you are a candidate for laser floater removal, schedule an appointment at Boston Vision.
-To schedule your appointment, book online with us or email us at firstname.lastname@example.org to get started.
+To schedule your appointment, book an appointment online or give us a call at 617-202-2020.